kharriiTD/ms_project_html-css/README.md

 - As a user I want to be able to navigate through the whole site smoothly.
 - As a user I want to easily be able to contact.
 - As a user I want to know price.
-- As a use I want to know if i can cancel the order.
+- As a user I want to know if i can cancel the order.
-- As a use i want to know what i get in the vegetables basket.
+- As a user i want to know what i get in the vegetables basket.

  ## Wireframes